The SKIRT project

 def pts.band.broadband.BroadBand.maxWavelength ( self)

-This function returns the maximum wavelength for the band, as an astropy quantity in micron.
+This function returns the maximum wavelength for the band, as an astropy quantity.

 ◆ minWavelength()